Choosing the Right Hangar Door System: Sliding vs. Vertical-Lifting - Spantech

 Key advantages:

-• Lower investment: Vertical doors are generally more economical to install than sliding systems.
+• Lower investment: Vertical doors are generally more economical to install than motorized sliding systems.

 • Minimal ground maintenance: No floor tracks means fewer disruptions and easier upkeep.